 Click on any of the topic areas below and the screen will scroll down to the list of websites within that topic.
 As you browse this page, please remember that Senior Services Associates’ trained Information and Assistance Specialists would be glad to answer your question or help you with any of the topics below.
 Click here to locate an office near you.

 This organization represents the interests of retired union workers, and other senior and community activists, to ensure social and economic justice and full civil rights for all citizens so that they may enjoy lives of dignity, personal and family fulfillment and security.
 Issues that they advocate for include health care, economic security and affordable housing.
-Interactive feature lets you learn how your congressional representative votes on important issues.
+Interactive features lets you learn how your congressional representative votes on important issues.

 The AAoA is committed to enhancing knowledge and skills of those serving older persons and their families.
-Includes a publications and resources, section.
+Includes a publications and resources section.

 This foundation focuses on public education on geriatrics (medical topics related to aging) and caregiving.
 In the site’s ‘Eldercare at Home’ section, there is a comprehensive online guide for family caregivers.